When Fraud Allegations Threaten Your Career, Your Reputation, and Your Future

 Will a fraud charge affect my professional license?

-Doctors, dentists, pharmacists, nurses, contractors, real estate professionals, fiduciaries, financial professionals, and executives can face licensing board action long before any conviction occurs.
-Hospitals, insurers, employers, credentialing bodies, and government agencies may also begin their own investigations immediately.
+Very often, yes.
+Doctors, dentists, pharmacists, nurses, contractors, real estate professionals, fiduciaries, financial professionals, and executives can face licensing board action before any conviction occurs.
+Hospitals, insurers, employers, credentialing bodies, and government agencies may also begin their own investigations.
+License protection should be part of the criminal defense strategy from the beginning.

 Can prosecutors use an internal company investigation against me?